-DraftKings blackjack is now available for both Android and iOS users.
+Both Android and iOS users can now play blackjack for real money on DraftKings in NJ.
 The iOS version launched on Dec.
 18, one day after the Android version.

 Blackjack is easier and stabler to offer